u-Sir/peek-pop/README.md

 This extension does not collect any personal information.

 # Others:
 This extension is developed based on the open-source project by emvaized https://github.com/emvaized/open-in-popup-window-extension/tree/main.
-Thanks for their contribution.

-This extension is also open-source, and the source code can be found at: https://github.com/u-Sir/peek-pop